 Chocolate has long been considered as a way too expensive product in China, an unclassifiable food in their national gastronomy, and hardly adaptable to local dishes.
 Its market establishment in China is, therefore, kind of recent and came up with the culture of offering gifts, where it becomes fashionable to exchange this exotic and luxurious product.

 Cocoa culture is almost as old as the tea culture: it goes back to the first millennium BC.
 The word “cacao” came from the Olmec language, spoken by the pre-Columbian inhabiting the lands that became our contemporary Central America.

 The pulp of cocoa beans was first commonly eaten before turning to another use of beans.
-It was not until the end of the eighteenth century that the chocolate candy appeared in his modern form, produced in the first British industrial chocolate factory of the world.
-As Pastor Thomas Cook target the tourism development, Joseph Fry hoped to use chocolate as an alternative to alcoholism, misery of the English society in those days.
+It was not until the end of the eighteenth century that chocolate candy appeared in its modern form, produced in the first British industrial chocolate factory of the world.
+As Pastor Thomas Cook target tourism development, Joseph Fry hoped to use chocolate as an alternative to alcoholism, misery of the English society in those days.

 Switzerland then impose its know-how until today by introducing the chocolate bar into carving squares, an egalitarian and easy split encouraging sharing-spirit in a still deeply steeped religious society.

 Now, chocolate has become one of the main sources of snacking in Western society, particularly appreciated by children.
 It is currently developing in the Chinese market for consumers whose tastes are changing.

 Tip 1.
 Gain the trust of Chinese customers